kagisearch/kagi-docs/docs/orion/misc/technical.md

 To debug extension issues, follow the [troubleshooting guide](../support-and-community/troubleshooting/troubleshooting-extension-issues.md).

+## Check Orion browser context (for example in extension)

+Check availability of window.KAGI object.

 ## Orion iOS/iPadOS technical information

 How do I add support for opening Orion from my app?